 During a few days in Sepilok, a half-hour drive from Sandakan, you can gain a gentle introduction into Borneo’s wildlife before setting off into the wilds.
 Sepilok has become known for its orangutan sanctuary.
 The Sepilok Orangutan Rehabilitation Centre shelters around 70 orangutans that are being gradually rehabilitated for release back into the wild.
 As I was staying nearby, I joined one of their night walks along the boardwalks of the sanctuary.
 You won’t spot the orangutan at night as they nest up in the trees, but we managed to spot civets, owls and a tiny mouse deer.

-The sanctuary’s success has led to the development of a rainforest discovery centre and sun bear reserve.
+The sanctuary’s success has led to the development of a rainforest discovery center and sun bear reserve.

 When I paid a morning visit to watch the daily feeding, the sanctuary was busy but children were gently guided to the front of the viewing platform.
 Two huge males were making light work of the fruit on the feeding station below us.